koenvervloesem/snips-app-supervisor/README.md

 ## Installation

-The easiest way to install this app is by adding the corresponding Snips app to your assistant in the [Snips Console](https://console.snips.ai).
+The easiest way to install this app is by adding the Snips app [Supervisor](https://console.snips.ai/store/en/skill_l6qM1pVz2ez) to your assistant in the [Snips Console](https://console.snips.ai).

 ## Configuration